ldtteam/MinecoloniesWiki/source/items/barrel_vertical.md

 </div>
 <br>

 The vertical barrel is a decoration.
+It can be crafted at the [Sawmill](../../source/buildings/sawmill).
 <br>

 ## Using the Vertical Barrel